 Darlo Country Club

-Joining Sydney’s ever growing screed of themed bars & restaurants, Darlo Country Club is a clever twist on the perennial Californian country clubs with sporting-inspired interiors and cocktails named after magnificent bastards of the past.
+Joining Sydney’s ever-growing creed of themed bars & restaurants, Darlo Country Club is a clever twist on the perennial Californian country clubs with sporting-inspired interiors and cocktails named after magnificent bastards of the past.
 Try the cherry, pineapple explosion ‘The Don’, or the tropical rum & herbal honey concoction, the ‘Howard Hughes’.

 Butter, Surry Hills